includeos/includeos.org/_src/_posts/2018-10-9-port-to-arm.md

 summary: "Linux is unsuited for embedded development.
 We're porting IncludeOS to ARM."
 ---

 One of the apparent trends we see in the world today is the increasing use of Linux as an embedded operating system.
-As just about everyone and their dog is starting to ship IoT devices a familiar operating systems help accelerate development.
+As just about everyone and their dog is starting to ship IoT devices a familiar operating system help accelerate development.

 It is our opinion that Linux isn't suited for embedded use.
 There are quite a few problems with it.
 Here are a handful of reasons we believe Linux is far less than perfect for embedded use.